NurFakhri/Water-Potability-Classification/README.md

    - Providing rapid water safety assessments for communities and researchers.

 This structured approach ensures the project achieves its goals of creating an accurate, interpretable, and user-oriented water potability classification system.

+## **Result and Insight**

+1. **Best Algorithm**
+   The best-performing algorithm in this study is the **Random Forest**, which achieved the highest performance among the tested algorithms.
+It demonstrated the best performence for both the original and resampled datasets.

+2. **Best Features**
+   The top six features contributing most to the model's performance, as identified through BFE's feature selection techniques, are:
+   - `Hardness`
+   - `Solids`
+   - `Chloramines`
+   - `ph`
+   - `Sulfate`
+   - `Conductivity`

+3. **Performance Metrics**
+   The Random Forest model achieved the following metrics on the test set:
+   - Accuracy: 74%
+   - Precision: 72%
+   - Recall: 65%
+   - F1-Score: 74%

+4. **Insights from Feature Importance**
+   - **`Hardness` and `Solids`**: Highly correlated with water's mineral content, which plays a crucial role in determining its usability.
+   - **`Chloramines`**: A key indicator of water treatment processes, directly affecting potability.
+   - **`ph`**: Strongly linked to acidity or alkalinity, a primary factor in water safety.
+   - **`Sulfate` and `Conductivity`**: Indicators of chemical composition and electrical properties, influencing water purity.

+5. **Interpretation with LIME**
+   LIME interpretations showed that specific feature values (e.g., high chloramines levels or extreme pH values) consistently influenced the model's classification, providing valuable insights for practical applications like real-time water quality monitoring.

+6. **Error Analysis**
+   Misclassifications mostly occurred in borderline cases where feature values were near threshold levels (e.g., marginal pH or sulfate levels).
+This suggests that additional data or refined thresholds could further improve accuracy.

+7. **User Scenarios and Deployment**
+   The model is suitable for deployment in:
+   - Automated water quality monitoring systems.
+   - Mobile applications for community-based water testing.
+   - Research projects analyzing regional water quality trends.

+## **Author**

+(Muhammad Hadi Nur Fakhri)[https://github.com/NurFakhri)